 Senior Account Clerk Salary

-Senior Account Clerks in the United States take home approximately $19.11 per hour on average.
-Geographic location is the biggest factor affecting pay for this group, followed by years of experience.
+Pay for Senior Account Clerks in the United States sits in the ballpark of $18.75 per hour.
+Geographic location is the biggest factor affecting pay for this group, followed by experience level.
+For the most part, Senior Account Clerks enjoy their work and report high levels of job satisfaction.
 Most Senior Account Clerks survey respondents are women (77 percent).
-For the most part, Senior Account Clerks enjoy their work and report high levels of job satisfaction.
-Medical benefits are awarded to most, and a strong majority earn dental coverage.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.
+Most enjoy medical while a strong majority get dental coverage.
+Vision coverage is also available to more than half.
+Figures cited in this summary are based on replies to PayScale's salary questionnaire.